-This past November I flew up to Osaka to meet Kat, my good friend from college.
+This past November I flew up to Osaka to meet Kat, my good friend from college, and finally experienced Autumn in Japan.
 We’ve done the exact same trip a year back where we met in the middle – she flew from Los Angeles and I came from Singapore – in Osaka.
-On that trip, we (unexpectedly) happened to be visiting Japan during the peak of Sakura season.
-I guess we must really have a knack for accidentally picking the best time to visit Japan, because this time we came during the best time of the season for Autumn Leaf viewing, known as Momijigari in Japanese (Neither of us even knew Momijigari is a thing!)

 Akame 48 Waterfalls (赤目四十八滝) in Mie